garystafford/storefront-demo-accounts/README.md

 ## Accounts Service

-Spring Boot/Kafka/Mongo Microservice, first of a set of microservices for this project.
+Spring Boot/Kafka/Mongo Microservice, part of a set of microservices for this project.
 Services use Spring Kafka 2.1.6 to maintain eventually consistent data between their different `Customer` domain objects.

 Originally code based on the post, [Spring Kafka - JSON Serializer Deserializer Example](https://www.codenotfound.com/spring-kafka-json-serializer-deserializer-example.html), from the [CodeNotFound.com](https://www.codenotfound.com/) Blog.
 Original business domain idea based on the post, [Distributed Sagas for Microservices](https://dzone.com/articles/distributed-sagas-for-microservices), on [DZone](https://dzone.com/).